KCWO-TV: History

-KWES/KWAB swapped affiliations with KMID on September 5, 1982 and joined NBC.
+KWES/KWAB swapped affiliations with KMID on September 5, 1982, and joined NBC.
 Permian Basin Television sold KWES and KWAB to MSP Television in 1985.
 Drewry Communications bought the stations in 1991.
 Drewry had planned to sell its stations to London Broadcasting in 2008; however, by January 2009, the deal fell through.

 For many years, the stations did some Big Spring production, most of which aired on a delayed basis.
 Today in Big Spring was recorded in Big Spring and fed back to the Midland studios over the company microwave system.
 This microwave link proved pivotal for KWES during the February 2008 Alon USA refinery explosion, allowing the station to provide live skycam images and live pictures in the hours immediately after the blast.

 KWES/KWAB lost rights to LATV on December 29, 2013, but they were able to gain the rights to The CW from KWWT.
 On June 12, 2014, KWES/KWAB's CW feed was made available to local Dish Network subscribers on Channel 10.

 On August 10, 2015, Raycom Media announced that it would purchase Drewry Communications for $160 million.
 The sale was completed on December 1.

 On June 25, 2018, Gray Television announced it had reached an agreement with Raycom to merge their respective broadcasting assets (consisting of Raycom's 63 existing owned-and/or-operated television stations, including KWES and KWAB, and Gray's 93 television stations) under Gray's corporate umbrella.
 The cash-and-stock merger transaction valued at $3.6 billion—in which Gray shareholders would acquire preferred stock currently held by Raycom—required divestment of either KWES or KOSA due to FCC ownership regulations prohibiting common ownership of two of the four highest-rated stations in a single market (as well as more than two stations in any market).
 Gray announced it would retain KOSA, and sell KWES to an unrelated third party.
-On August 20, it was announced that Tegna Inc. would buy KWES and sister station WTOL in Toledo, Ohio for $105 million.
+On August 20, it was announced that Tegna Inc. would buy KWES and sister station WTOL in Toledo, Ohio, for $105 million.
 KWAB would be retained and converted to a CW+ affiliate, with a simulcast on KOSA's second digital subchannel.
 The sale was completed on January 2, 2019.
 Upon completion of the sale, the call letters were changed to KCWO (the "-TV" suffix was added on February 26, 2019).

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-KCWO (as KWAB) shut down its analog signal, over VHF channel 4, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal remained on its pre-transition UHF channel 33.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former VHF analog channel 4.
+KCWO (as KWAB) shut down its analog signal, over VHF channel 4, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal remained on its pre-transition UHF channel 33, using virtual channel 4.